 Calcium hydroxylapatite – a mineral commonly found in the bones and teeth.
 This kind of filler generally lasts about 18 months.
 Radiesse® contains a synthetic form of calcium hydroxylapatite.

 Dermal Fillers Increase Body’s Own Collagen Production

-The In vivo stimulation of de novo collagen production caused by cross-linked hyaluronic acid dermal filler injections in photo damaged human skin study was conducted in 2007.
+The In vivo stimulation of de novo collagen production was caused by cross-linked hyaluronic acid dermal filler injections in a photo-damaged human skin study in 2007.
 Upon conclusion of this study, the researchers hypothesized that the repeated injections of cross-linked hyaluronic acid influenced collagen production by stretching the dermis, which led to dermal fibroblast activation.
-Dr. Charles Dietzek is a cosmetic doctor who is a specialist in dermal fillers.
+Dr. Charles Dietzek is a cosmetic doctor specializing in dermal fillers.
 He frequently uses Juvederm® Ultra and Juvederm® Ultra Plus, both of which are created using cross-linked hyaluronic acid.

-If you are in search of New Jersey Aesthetic Services, please contact one of the Vein & Vascular Institutes and make an appointment for your initial consultation.
-Our South Jersey Cosmetic Center facilities are conveniently located in Sewell, Vineland and Voorhees.
+If you are searching for New Jersey Aesthetic Services, please contact one of the Vein & Vascular Institutes and make an appointment for your initial consultation.
+Our South Jersey Cosmetic Center facilities are conveniently located in Sewell, Vineland, and Voorhees.